-To get started contributing, you’ll want to read the reStructuredText reference
+To get started contributing, you’ll want to get familiar with markdown and MyST.

 Your locally-built documentation will be themed differently than the documentation at the-littlest-jupyterhub.readthedocs.io.
 This is OK!
 If your changes look good on your local machine, they’ll look good on the website.

 How the documentation is organized#